lammps/lammps/doc/src/Packages_details.rst

 **Contents:**

 The *tild* style is an implementation of 'theoretically informed Langevin Dynamics' method (previously known as `Dynamical Mean Field Theory`) :ref:`Chao <Chao>`: :ref:`Fredrickson<Fredrickson>`: :ref:`Grzetic<Grzetic>`.
-This interaction potential uses a particle-mesh scheme to calculate non-bonded pairwise forces indirectly through a gridded density representation. *tild* assigns a potentials for each simulation particle type, defined with :doc:`kspace_modify tild <kspace_modify>`.
+This interaction potential uses a particle-mesh scheme to calculate non-bonded pairwise forces indirectly through a gridded density representation. *tild* assigns a potentials for each simulation particle type, defined with :doc:`kspace_modify tild <kspace_tild>`.
 This potential does NOT calculate any Coulombic interactions.
 Please see the :doc:`tild <kspace_tild>` doc page for a longer discussion about TILD.

-**Authors:** Christian Tabedzki (Penn), Andrew P. Santos (Sandia), and Zachariah Vicars (Penn)
+**Authors:** Christian Tabedzki (Penn), Andrew P. Santos (NASA), and Zachariah Vicars (Penn)

 **Supporting info:**